Add articles from the new NASA/SAO ADS to your BibDeskbibliography (based on ads_bibdesk from J. Sick et al.).

 - BibDesk (>=1.7.1)

 While the program likely works on slightly older software versions, I don’t focus on the backward compatibility.
-Considering that Python 2.7 will be deprecated at the end of 2019 and Python will not even be shipped with MacOS 10.15 (Catalina) by Apple (so the users can do whatever you want), the decision looks appropriate and will reduce the required maintenance/development efforts in longer-term.
-On my working machine (Mojave), I have Python 3.7 from MacPorts as default:
+On my working machine (Catalina), I set Python 3.8 from MacPorts as default:

-sudo port install python37 py37-pip py37-ipython sudo port select python python37 sudo port select ipython py37-ipython sudo port select pip pip37
+sudo port install python38 py38-pip py38-ipython sudo port select python python38 sudo port select ipython py38-ipython sudo port select pip pip38

 The following functions have already been implemented in the package: